-Building your business brand is all about details and consistency.
-Here are six building blocks for great branding.
+Building a great business brand is all about details and consistency.

 There’s an old saying that “the devil is in the details,” and this is especially true when you’re trying to build your business brand.